 Qualified affordable housing projects have utilized reduced parking requirements through incentives or concessions as allowed under the City's Density Bonus Law.
 Recent amendments to California's Density Bonus Law (AB 2345, 2020) further provide that, upon a developer's request, a locality must utilize Statemandated parking for qualifying projects.
 For example, under state law, only 1.5 on-site parking spaces are required for a two- to three-bedroom unit.
-The City of Petaluma is currently re-evaluating its on-site parking requirements.

-The City recently approved Ordinance No. 2830 on December 19, 2022 amending the Implementing Zoning Ordinance to create flexibility to reduce parking requirements.- The ordinance provides a mechanism for applicants to request a reduction in onsite parking requirements based on reduced demand and specific project components that support reduced demand.- Such as proximity to transit, bike share location, car share options, etc.
+The City recently approved Ordinance No. 2830 on December 19, 2022 amending the Implementing Zoning Ordinance to create flexibility to reduce parking requirements.
+The ordinance provides a mechanism for applicants to request a reduction in onsite parking requirements based on reduced demand and specific project components that support reduced demand.
+Such as proximity to transit, bike share location, car share options, etc.

-The first application under the new ordinance was reviewed and approved to allow a reduction in onsite parking for a hotel expansion based on proximity to the SMART station, vacancy rates, bike-bicycle and ped-pedestrian provisions, etcand other related considerations.
+The first application under the new ordinance was reviewed and approved to allow a reduction in onsite parking for a hotel expansion based on proximity to the SMART station, vacancy rates, bicycle and pedestrian provisions, and other related considerations.